FREE MORNING WRITING CLINICS

 The mornings are completely free and we recommend coming to a few to see if they are helpful to you before becoming a member and supporting the club.
 If you’d like feedback on a piece, but you’re uncomfortable reading your own work, someone can read it on your behalf.

-Occasionally, there will be writing exercises, Ted-ED videos or games to break up the readings.
+Occasionally, there will be writing exercises, Ted-ED videos or games to break up the readings and discussions.

 All venues that are chosen for manuscript clinics and workshops are quiet and have disabled access.

 The committee tries to provide a variety of afternoon workshops to suit the majority of writers.
 Come to the ones that interest you.
 Prices vary depending on the cost of presenters and where they are travelling from (eg: local, Canberra, Sydney, etc).

 The cost of similar workshops by the same presenters in capital cities cost hundreds.
-The Writers of the Far South Coast relies heavily on the goodwill of the presenters, the Mumbulla Foundation and a small ticket price to make city-quality workshops available in regional NSW.
+The Writers of the Far South Coast relies heavily on the goodwill of the presenters, grants and a small ticket price to make city-quality workshops available in regional NSW.

 ALL DAY WORKSHOPS

-Occasionally, the WFSC will run a workshop that runs over an entire day or weekend.
+Occasionally, the WFSC will run a workshop over an entire day or weekend.
 Obviously, these workshops are more expensive and usually require payment in advance.
 These extra-long workshops are time very well spent, so book in early as places are also limited.